mgaitan/waliki/docs/acl.rst

+.. _acl:

 The access control system
 =========================

-Waliki has a very simple *"per slug"* `ACL <http://en.wikipedia.org/wiki/Access_control_list>`_ system builtin, that allow to control who have access to view, add, change or delete pages (and possible other permissions and objects) in your wiki.
+Waliki has a very simple *"per slug"* `ACL <http://en.wikipedia.org/wiki/Access_control_list>`_ system built-in, that allow to control who have access to view, add, change or delete pages (and possible other permissions and objects) in your wiki.

 It's inspired in `django-guardian <https://github.com/lukaszb/django-guardian>`_` and leverages on ``django.contrib.auth``.